 Influenza, or “the flu," is a contagious respiratory infection caused by airborne viruses.
 The viral infection enters the body through the nose or mouth.
 Symptoms of the flu may seem similar to those of the common cold, but they are more intense.
-According to the CDC, symptoms may include: fever, cough, sore throat, runny or stuffy nose, body aches, headaches, chill, fatigue and at times, diarrhea and vomiting.
+According to the CDC, symptoms may include fever, cough, sore throat, runny or stuffy nose, body aches, headaches, chill, fatigue, and at times, diarrhea and vomiting.

 The severity of the flu can vary – some cases can be easily treated, and others are fatal.
 This is why it is important to know what actions to take in order to control the spread of infection.

 Getting vaccinated is the best method for flu prevention.
 Flu vaccines cause antibodies to develop in one’s body which then fight against the infection with its own viruses.
 Vaccine effectiveness can vary depending on the strain of infection as well as the person infected.
-It’s not fool-proof, but it is a good protective measure to take.
+It’s not foolproof, but it is a good protective measure to take.
 The CDC states that flu vaccinations reduce the risk of getting sick by 40 to 60 percent among the population.
-All Patient Plus clinics offer flu shots, which are covered by most accepted insurance providers.
+All Patient Plus clinics offer flu shots, which are covered by the most accepted insurance providers.

 Good hygiene habits should be in your daily routine, especially during flu season.
 Always remember to cover your mouth when you cough and wash your hands regularly.
 Try to avoid others when you’re sick, and stay home if possible.
-Avoid touching your eyes, nose or mouth because you never know what surfaces might be contaminated.
+Avoid touching your eyes, nose, or mouth because you never know what surfaces might be contaminated.
 Disinfect surfaces in high-traffic areas regularly.